oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- node_template_name: represents the mandatory symbolic name of the Node Template being declared.
+- node_template_name: represents the mandatory symbolic name of the node template being defined.

-- node_type_name: represents the name of the Node Type the Node Template is based upon.
+- node_type_name: represents the name of the node type on which the node template is based.

-- node_template_description: represents the optional description string for Node Template.

 - directives: represents the optional list of processing instruction keywords (as strings) for use by tooling and orchestrators.
+Valid directives supported by this version of the standard are `create`, `select`, and `substitute`.
+If no directives are specified, `create` is used as the default value.

-- property_assignments: represents the optional map of property assignments for the Node Template that provide values for properties defined in its declared Node Type.
+- property_assignments: represents the optional map of property assignments for the node template that provide values for properties defined in its declared node type.

-- attribute_assignments: represents the optional map of attribute assignments for the Node Template that provide values for attributes defined in its declared Node Type.
+- attribute_assignments: represents the optional map of attribute assignments for the node template that provide values for attributes defined in its declared node type.

-- requirement_assignments: represents the optional list of requirement assignments for the Node Template for requirement definitions provided in its declared Node Type.
+- requirement_assignments: represents the optional list of requirement assignments for the node template for requirement definitions provided in its declared node type.

-- capability_assignments: represents the optional map of capability assignments for the Node Template for capability definitions provided in its declared Node Type.
+- capability_assignments: represents the optional map of capability assignments for the node template for capability definitions provided in its declared node type.

-- interface_assignments: represents the optional map of interface assignments for the Node Template interface definitions provided in its declared Node Type.
+- interface_assignments: represents the optional map of interface assignments for the node template interface definitions provided in its declared node type.

-- artifact_definitions: represents the optional map of artifact definitions for the Node Template that augment those provided by its declared Node Type.
+- artifact_definitions: represents the optional map of artifact definitions for the node template that augment or replace those provided by its declared node type.

 - node_filter_definition: represents the optional node filter TOSCA orchestrators will use for selecting a matching node template.

-- source_node_template_name: represents the optional (symbolic) name of another node template to copy into (all keynames and values) and use as a basis for this node template.

-### Additional requirements

-- The source node template provided as a value on the copy keyname **MUST** **NOT** itself use the copy keyname (i.e., it must itself be a complete node template description and not copied from another node template).
+- source_node_template_name: represents the optional (symbolic) name of another node template from which to copy all keynames and values into this node template.
+Note that he source node template provided as a value on the copy keyname **MUST NOT** itself use the copy keyname (i.e., it must itself be a complete node template description and not copied from another node template).

-### Example
+The following code snippet shows and example node template definition:
 ```
 node_templates:
   mysql:
-    type: tosca.nodes.DBMS.MySQL
+    type: DBMS.MySQL
     properties:
       root_password: { $get_input: my_mysql_rootpw }
       port: { $get_input: my_mysql_port }